Mashiro-Yukino/Regression/README.md

 The whole summary we get is : https://github.com/Mashiro-Yukino/Regression/blob/main/4/Deficit_anova_Coefficient.csv

-And we can get 1: The model is significant (the p-value is .000 which is less than .05)
+And we can get:
+- The model is significant (the p-value is .000 which is less than .05)
-               2: All of my variables are significant at the 5% level (p-value less than .05) except GDP (p-value=.743).
+- All of my variables are significant at the 5% level (p-value less than .05) except GDP (p-value=.743).